 Specific Objectives Content The learner should be able to: • explain the theories of collision. • Factors Affecting Rates of • use theories of reaction to Reactions explain factors affecting rates of • Theories of reaction (Collision reaction. theory, transition theory) • derive an expression for half-life • Effects of: temperature (energy of zero order, first order and barrier concept; Activation second order reactions in terms energy of activated complex), of rate constant. concentration (pressure and volume for gases), catalyst • use the theories of reaction to (industrial production of explain factors that affect rates polymers, processes such as of reaction.
-Haber process, manufacture of $HNO_3$ acid, etc), particle size.
+Haber process, manufacture of HNO_3 acid, etc), particle size.

-Specific Objectives Content

-• apply the knowledge rate • differential and integral forms

-equations in sketching and of first order reaction, half-life

-interpreting graphs. (only zero and first order)

-• Molecularity and mechanism of

-• discuss the relationship reactions

-between mechanism of a • effect of temperature on

-reaction and molecularity. reactions, Arrhenius theory -

-activation energy, collision

-theory of reaction rate (no

-derivation).

-٠ Experiments

-• carry out designed experiments - 1 st Order

-to generate kinetic data for - 2 nd Order

-determining order of reaction,

-rate of reaction and rate

-constants. • Calculations involving the given

-• carry out calculation rates of experiments

-reaction.
+Specific Objectives Content • apply the knowledge rate equations in sketching and interpreting graphs. differential and integral forms of first order reaction, half-life (only zero and first order) Molecularity and mechanism of discuss the relationship between mechanism of a reaction and molecularity. reactions effect of temperature on reactions, Arrhenius theory - activation energy, collision theory of reaction rate (no derivation).
+Experiments carry out designed experiments to generate kinetic data for determining order of reaction, rate of reaction and rate constants. carry out calculation rates of reaction.
+1st Order 2nd Order Calculations involving the given experiments